Grey Wolves (organization): Early history

 The Grey Wolves organization was formed by Colonel Alparslan Türkeş in the late 1960s as the paramilitary wing of the Nationalist Movement Party (MHP).
 In 1968, over a hundred camps for ideological and paramilitary training were founded by Türkeş across Turkey.
-Canefe and Bora describe it as a grassroots fascist network, which had an active role in the economy, education, and neighborhoods.
+Canefe and Bora describe it as a grassroots fascist network, which had an active role in the economy, education, and neighbourhoods.
 Nasuh Uslu characterized it as a well-disciplined paramilitary organization, while Joshua D. Hendrick compared its organization to the Nazi Schutzstaffel (SS).
 Young male students and economic migrants from rural areas who have settled in Istanbul and Ankara made up the majority of its members.
 In 1973 Israeli orientalist Jacob M. Landau wrote that the importance of the Grey Wolves "is attested to by the fact that Türkeş himself assumed responsibility for the formation of these youth groups and assigned the supervision of their training to two of his close associates".

 1970s violence and 1980 coup

 By the late 1970s the organizations had tens of thousands of members, and according to Amberin Zaman, the Turkish authorities had lost control over it.
-During the political violence between 1976 and 1980, members of the Grey Wolves were involved in numerous assassinations of left-wing and liberal activists, intellectuals, labor organizers, Kurds, officials, and journalists.
+During the political violence between 1976 and 1980, members of the Grey Wolves were involved in numerous assassinations of left-wing and liberal activists, intellectuals, labour organizers, Kurds, officials, and journalists.
 The organization became a death squad engaged in "street killings and gunbattles".
 According to authorities, 220 of its members carried out 694 murders of left-wing and liberal activists and intellectuals.
 In total, some 5,000 to 6,000 people were killed in the violence, with the Grey Wolves responsible for most of the killings.

 Their most significant attack of this period was the Maraş massacre in December 1978, when over 100 Alevis were killed.
-They are also accused of being behind the Taksim Square massacre on May 1, 1977.
+They are also accused of being behind the Taksim Square massacre on 1 May 1977.
 The Grey Wolves became a "state-approved force" and used attacks on left-wing groups to "cause chaos and demoralization and inflame a climate in which a regime promising law and order would be welcomed by the masses."

 During this violent period, Grey Wolves operated with the encouragement and the protection of the Turkish Army's Special Warfare Department.

 The conflict between left-wing and right-wing groups eventually resulted in a military intervention in September 1980 when General Kenan Evren led a coup d'état.
 According to Daniele Ganser, at the time of the coup, there were some 1,700 Grey Wolves branches, with about 200,000 registered members and a million sympathizers.
 Following the 1980 coup, the Grey Wolves and MHP were banned and their activity was diminished.
 Turkish nationalists and others assert that the Grey Wolves were "used and then discarded" by the deep state in Turkey.